-Since we became a publicly traded company in May 2011, there has been a limited public market for shares of our common stock on the OTCQB.
+Since we became a publicly-traded company in May 2011, there has been a limited public market for shares of our common stock on the OTC Markets (OTCQB).
 We do not yet meet the initial listing standards of the New York Stock Exchange, the NASDAQ Capital Market, or other similar national securities exchanges.
-Although we have applied for listing on the NASDAQ Capital Market and intend to uplist concurrently upon completion of this Offering, no assurances can be given that we will be successful.
-Until our common stock is listed on that market or a broader exchange, we anticipate that it will remain quoted on the OTCQB.
-In that venue, investors may find it difficult to obtain accurate quotations as to the market value of our common stock.
+Until our common stock is listed on a broader exchange, we anticipate that it will remain quoted on the OTC Markets, another over-the-counter quotation system, or in the "pink sheets."
+In those venues, investors may find it difficult to obtain accurate quotations as to the market value of our common stock.
 In addition, if we fail to meet the criteria set forth in SEC regulations, various requirements would be imposed by law on broker-dealers who sell our securities to persons other than established customers and accredited investors.
 Consequently, such regulations may deter broker-dealers from recommending or selling our common stock, which may further affect liquidity.
 This could also make it more difficult to raise additional capital.

-We cannot predict the extent to which investor interest in our Company will lead to the development of a more active trading market on the OTCQB, whether we will meet the initial listing standards of the New York Stock Exchange, the NASDAQ Capital Market, or other similar national securities exchanges, or how liquid that market might become.
+We cannot predict the extent to which investor interest in our company will lead to the development of a more active trading market on the OTC Markets, whether we will meet the initial listing standards of the New York Stock Exchange, the NASDAQ Capital Market, or other similar national securities exchanges, or how liquid that market might become.
 If an active trading market does not develop, you may have difficulty selling any of the shares of our common stock that you buy.